SnapperGPS/snappergps-pcb-2-2/README.md

 * No general-purpose input/output (GPIO) pins are exposed.
 Therefore, no daughter-board can be connected.

-* The board is smaller with 26.3 mm x 32.0 mm.
+* The board is a bit smaller with 26.3 mm x 28.5 mm.

-* The board (including antenna and batteries) weighs 10.1 g.
-This is a bit lighter than V2.0.0.

 * The board does not have an option to use a thicker 4 mm antenna, just a thinner 2 mm antenna.
 This reduces signal quality in contrast to V2.0.0 with the 4 mm antenna.

+* The board operates on a lithium-ion polymer battery rather than on coin cells.

-The main changes from V2.1.0 are:
+The main changes from V2.1.0 and V2.2.0 are:

-* The board is smaller with 26.3 mm x 32.0 mm.
+* The board is a bit smaller with 26.3 mm x 28.5 mm.

-* The board (including antenna and batteries) weighs 10.1 g.
-This is can be a bit lighter or a bit heavier than V2.2.0, depending on the batteries used with V2.1.0.

-To summarise, V2.2.0 is a little smaller than V2.1.0 and should probably be the preferred version for deployments where small size is crucial.
-However, V2.1.0 can be 0.6 g lighter than V2.2.0 if smaller batteries are used, rendering it a competitor if little weight is crucial.
-For deployments with less restrictive weight/size constraints, V2.0.0 with the 4 mm antenna should probably be preferred to improve signal quality.
-In addition, V2.0.0 is required if a daughter-board shall be connected.
+* The board operates on a lithium-ion polymer battery rather than on coin cells.

 ## Workflow